 Ride Review: Cedro Peak – Cibola National Forest – New Mexico

 Property type: Cedro Peak is located inside the Cibola National Forest.
 Permits are required to ride; you can go here to order online.
 The closest office in Albuquerque, at least 30 minutes away from the park entrance, so order online if you can.
-Fees for not having a permit range from $150 to getting kicked out.
+Fees for not having a riding permit range from $150 to getting kicked out.

 Time of year: The first time I went was the last weekend in September, the weather was perfect, and the trails weren’t too crowded.

 Location: Cedro Peak is located East of Albuquerque New Mexico off of I40, the park’s northern entrance is through Tijeras NM.
 Get a map to Cedro Peak here.

 Cedro Peak Trails

 Trail Type: The majority of the trails are single track.
 There’s one ATV track (that I found), and a few Jeep trails that bisect the park.
 I liked the Cedro Peak Jeep trail because it let me get to a specific part of the park quickly.
 Allowing me to save gas, time, and energy.

 Terrain: Cedro Peak is a mountain.
 Almost every trail will consist of rocks in a hard pack.
 I found a few hard-packed tracks in valleys, but they were just fast and straight.
 When I did find some wet parts of the trail, they were sloppy.

 Type of Riding: The trails on the mountain ranged from medium to Holy SH!T!
 Most of the trails were rocky with gradual inclines (like Coyote-Chamisoso), a few trails (like Delbert’s Trial) were extremely tight, and I suspect they were meant for mountain bikes.
 I found a few trails that were extremely steep and rocky with switchbacks all the way up.
 I wouldn’t recommend this park to beginners unless you’re with an experienced rider to help you through tough parts.